 Those who violate TTUHSC policy, or the TTUHSC Student Handbook are subject to sanctions.
-Faculty or staff who are found to be in violation of a TTUHSC policy pertaining to alcohol may be subject to disciplinary action.
-Faculty or staff who believe they may have a problem with alcohol should seek professional advice and treatment.
-Faculty or staff may seek confidential help or obtain a list of counseling and assistance programs by calling the Department of Human Resources or the Employee Assistance Program (EAP).
+Faculty or staff who are found to be in violation of a TTUHSC policy pertaining to alcohol and/or drugs may be subject to disciplinary action.
+Faculty or staff who believe they may have a problem with alcohol and/or drugs should seek professional advice and treatment.
+Faculty or staff may seek confidential help or obtain a list of counseling and assistance programs by contacting the Department of Human Resources or the Employee Assistance Program (EAP).

-Students who are found to be in violation of the TTUHSC Student Handbook pertaining to alcohol may be subject to disciplinary action.
-Students who believe they may have a problem with alcohol should seek professional advice and treatment.
-Students may seek confidential help or obtain a list of counseling and assistance programs by calling the Office of Student Affairs or the Program of Assistance for Students (PAS).
+Students who are found to be in violation of the TTUHSC Student Handbook pertaining to alcohol and/or drugs may be subject to disciplinary action.
+Students who believe they may have a problem with alcohol and/or drugs should seek professional advice and treatment.
+Students may seek confidential help or obtain a list of counseling and assistance programs by contacting the Office of Student Affairs or the Program of Assistance for Students (PAS).